Chapter 5: Object-Oriented Programming

 Class inheritance refers to one class inheriting the attributes and methods of another class.
 Through inheritance, we can extend the functionality of an existing class while avoiding the duplication of similar code.
 The class that inherits from another class is called a subclass, while the class being inherited from is called a parent class or base class.
 The subclass can inherit all the attributes and methods of the parent class and also override the parent class's methods to implement its own logic.

-class as the base class for all animals and then define a Dog
+For example, we can define an Animal class as the base class for all animals and then define a Dog class as a subclass of Animal, as shown below:

 class Animal: